CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 The selection is the Grand National winner NOBLE YEATS 8/1 WIN who has gone on from his Aintree victory to prove himself a high-class chaser over regulation fences.
 His run last time in the Cotswold Chase here at Cheltenham was an exceptional trial and he only really got going late on, and the extra two furlongs here are ideal.

-16:10 St. James’s Place Festival Challenge Cup Open Hunters’ Chase
+16:10 The St. James’s Place Festival Challenge Cup Open Hunters’ Steeple Chase

-It’s the turn of the amateur riders to take the spotlight for the St James Place-sponsored hunter chase, where we are once again sure to see last year’s first and second, Billaway and Winged Leader.
+It’s the turn of the amateur riders to take the spotlight for the St James Place-sponsored hunter chase, where we are once again likely to see hunter chase stalwarts Billaway and Winged Leader take their chance.

 But they will not have it all their own way this year with some younger horses now coming through the ranks to lay down the gauntlet